isomerpages/moe-mahabodhisch/_important-information/For Our Pupils/Student iCON and Zoom Onboarding Guide.md

 The account comes with MOE central management of video conferencing settings allowing authentication when students take part in the school's zoom meetings.

+**Microsoft 365 Pro Plus**

+To download and install the Office applications on your laptop or desktop, go to aka.ms/office-install and login with Student iCON ID and password.
+Refer to these instructions for more details.

+Student can install and activate Microsoft Pro Plus on up to 5 desktops/laptops, 5 tablets, and 5 mobile devices.